JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/story.md

 Meeting back at the docks, Petrel tells the group he can take Alita the rest of the way, if they can get down river.
 The party rests as Gull offers to figure out the mechanism which can get the Cove's hoisted boat back in the water.

 Roger regales the party with a tale he heard of their Talonstone acquaintance Javette, before setting about trying to figure out the Cove's crane and boat on his own.
-He makes some progress moving the crane, before the mechanism audibly breaks, and Gull calls him into the gearhouse below.
+He makes some progress moving the crane, before the mechanism audibly breaks, and Gull calls him into the gear house below.
 There, he sees that the gears which power the crane have been sabotaged...and feels Gulls knife in his back.

 Gull confesses his betrayal, preferring the money of the Ecclesia over the ideology of Bilry and the Whispering Hand.
 Clutching a bronze medallion around his neck, he calls out, and war horns blare from the forest above.

 The party springs into battle as Church of the Redeemer soldiers begin to pour into the Cove.
-Dimitria and Gergee rush into the gearhouse, and together with Roger they knock Gull unconscious.
+Dimitria and Gergee rush into the gear house, and together with Roger they knock Gull unconscious.
 Brood rushes to the gate of the Cove, and manages to bar the way of several soldiers while Oswyn rushes to help him.
 Helena transforms into a sea monster, and scoops Alita to safety in the river.

 The Redeemer's soldiers break through the gate, and Brood scrambles to use the crane to put the boat into the river.
 In an impressive feat of strength, Roger shoves the broken gear back into place, and Brood is able to swing the boat out over the river...but not lower it.